Archive for the ‘HP Updates’ Category

 I had an interesting experience at a gas station in rural Pennsylvania.
 There I got to use the RFID chip embedded in my new debit card for the first time.
 While seamless (just wave the card, no button pushing necessary at all), the process makes me a bit nervous.
 Something about removing the safeguard of a PIN feels wrong, and I’m placing a lot of faith in my bank’s ability to make my chip uncopyable.
 This wouldn’t bother me in, say, a library card.
 But in a card so closely tied to my financial identity, it’s another matter entirely.

-An interesting note: The Wordpress plugin I use to display what I’m currently reading on my site (Now Reading) can’t handle books that aren’t published yet, so I’ve disabled it for the moment.
+An interesting note: The WordPress plugin I use to display what I’m currently reading on my site (Now Reading) can’t handle books that aren’t published yet, so I’ve disabled it for the moment.
 If anyone is interested, I’m currently in the middle of Stephen King’s upcoming Lisey’s Story, which I grabbed a preprint of at ALA.